-Marks awarding scale can be 3-point scale to 5-point scale.
+Marks awarding scale can be from 3-point scale to 5-point scale.
+For a project related course i.e., Industry oriented mini project or Major project or Full semester Internship, we need to assess the student based on rubrics developed.
 Here, various rubrics are presented related to project work.
 The points related to the rubrics can be altered based on the number of marks allotted in the curriculum.